icerpc/icerpc-docs/content/getting-started/icerpc-protobuf-tutorial/server-tutorial.md

 `icerpc` (4062).

 We don't specify a transport either so we use the default multiplexed transport (`tcp`).
-The null `serverAuthenticationOptions` means this server will accept plain TCP connections—it's a simple, non-secure server.
+Setting the `serverAuthenticationOptions` means this server will only accept secure SSL connections.

 At this point, the server is created but is not doing anything yet.
 A client attempting to connect would get a "connection refused" error.